-4. CMB large scales results and solar dipole determination
+Cosmic microwave background large-scale results and solar dipole determination

 The solar dipole is extracted from each single detector CMB{tot} map from which we can subtract CMB anisotropies.
-The first iteration uses the Planck Legacy CMB anisotropies SMICA map, after masking the galactic ridge keeping 95% of the sky as recommended in Planck Collaboration IV (2020).
-In later iterations, the Bcsep CMB{tot} map from Equation 8 is used.
+The first iteration uses the Planck Legacy CMB anisotropies SMICA map after masking the Galactic ridge, keeping 95% of the sky as recommended in Planck Collaboration IV (2020).
+In later iterations, the Bcsep CMB{tot} map from Eq.
+(8) is used.